Brain-Sys/Curanza/BrainSys.UWP.Curanza/Readme.txt

 Other typical usage:
 - you can auto-select-all the content of a TextBox when it gets focus

+Curanza : TextBox
+You can bind a RelayCommand when a TextBox content matches a specified regular expression.
+Optionally, you can pass an object parameter.
+In the example, the command RegexCommand is executed when the user insert a digit.
+<TextBox Text="insert a digit to execute the command" curanza:TextBoxHelper.RegexCommand="{Binding RegexCommand}"
+  curanza:TextBoxHelper.RegexExpression="[0-9]" curanza:TextBoxHelper.RegexCommandParameter="parameter 1"/>

+In the example, the command RegexCommand is executed when the user insert three upper-case letters.
+<TextBox Text="insert three upper case letters to execute the command" curanza:TextBoxHelper.RegexCommand="{Binding RegexCommand}"
+  curanza:TextBoxHelper.RegexExpression="[A-Z][A-Z][A-Z]" curanza:TextBoxHelper.RegexCommandParameter="parameter 2"/>

+Curanza : Mouse wheel
+You can bind a RelayCommand when the user use the mouse wheel over any UIElement of the UI.
+In the example, the commands DownCommand and UpCommand are executed when the user use the mouse.
+Two different integer parameters are passed.
+<Border Background="Red" Margin="32"
+  curanza:Wheel.DownCommand="{Binding DownCommand}" curanza:Wheel.DownCommandParameter="5"
+  curanza:Wheel.UpCommand="{Binding UpCommand}" curanza:Wheel.UpCommandParameter="20" />

+Curanza : Swipe
+You can bind a RelayCommand when the user swipes in the four directions over any UIElement.
+In the example, four different commands are executed when the user swipes.
+Four different string parameters are passed for each command.
+<Border ManipulationMode="All"
+  curanza:Swipe.DownCommand="{Binding DownCommand}" curanza:Swipe.DownCommandParameter="down parameter"
+  curanza:Swipe.UpCommand="{Binding UpCommand}" curanza:Swipe.UpCommandParameter="up parameter"
+  curanza:Swipe.LeftCommand="{Binding LeftCommand}" curanza:Swipe.LeftCommandParameter="left parameter"
+  curanza:Swipe.RightCommand="{Binding RightCommand}" curanza:Swipe.RightCommandParameter="right parameter" />

 Curanza - About
 ******************************************************